-Weehawken is a somewhat small town located in the state of New Jersey.
-With a population of 14,040 people and four constituent neighborhoods, Weehawken is the 158th largest community in New Jersey.
-Weehawken has an unusually large stock of pre-World War II architecture, making it one of the older and more historic towns.
+Weehawken is a medium-sized township located in the state of New Jersey.
+With a population of 17,287 people and four constituent neighborhoods, Weehawken is the 114th largest community in New Jersey.
+Weehawken has an unusually large stock of pre-World War II architecture, making it one of the older and more historic townships.

 Weehawken home prices are not only among the most expensive in New Jersey, but Weehawken real estate also consistently ranks among the most expensive in America.

 Of important note, Weehawken is also a township of artists.
 Weehawken has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Weehawken’s character.